apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 [whirl](https://github.com/godatadriven/whirl) - Fast iterative local development and testing of Apache Airflow workflows.

 [ZenML](https://github.com/zenml-io/zenml) - Run your machine learning specific pipelines on Airflow, easily integrating with your existing data science tools and workflows.

+[Airflow Vscode Extension](https://github.com/necatiarslan/airflow-vscode-extension) This is a VSCode extension for Apache Airflow 2+.
+You can trigger your DAGs, pause/unpause DAGs, view execution logs, explore source code and do much more.